payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-program-after-bootstrap.md

 }
 ```

+## Deploying Applications Using asadmin Commands

+### Deploying on a Local Instance
-As an alternative to using the methods above, you can use the `run(Collection<InstanceDescriptor> members, String command, String... args )` method to run the `deploy` asadmin command.
+As an alternative to using the `deploy` methods above, you can use the `run(Collection<InstanceDescriptor> members, String command, String... args )` method to run the `deploy` asadmin command.
 To deploy to a single instance, you must create a _members_ Collection only containing a single instance.

 As an example of deploying an application to only the local instance with the run command: